 Finally, a few words on the chosen terminology.

 Sussman & Abelson call the phase described here syntactic analysis.
-We have not followed that tradition, because it leaves us without a noun to denoted the analyzed objects.
+We have not followed that tradition, mainly because it is not obvious what noun to use to refer to the analyzed objects in that case.

-Although the present phase has some properties that a reminiscent of “parsing”, I have refrained from using that word here, because it is generally associated with the parsing of strings – a phase which is entirely absent, given the fact that our point of departure is already a structured editor of s-expressions.
+Although the present phase has some properties that a reminiscent of “parsing”, we have refrained from using that word here, because it is generally associated with the parsing of strings – a phase which is entirely absent in the present project, given the fact that our point of departure is already a structured editor of s-expressions.

-“Abstract Syntax Tree” was also ruled out as a term, because it does not tell us whether it’s the abstract syntax of s-expressions (the previous step of analysis) or the abstract syntax of forms (the current step).
+“Abstract Syntax Tree” was also ruled out as a term, because it does not tell us whether it’s the abstract syntax of s-expressions (the input of the current step) or the abstract syntax of forms (the output of the current step).

 Regarding the term “forms” the following: In Lisp Forms are “any Lisp object that is intended to be evaluated”.
 Here we additionally mean “containing the relevant information on how this evaluation may take place given the object’s position in the full program tree”.
 Some people mean “Lisp Form” to be an implication of static correctness of the form.
 We don’t do that, and instead say that incorrect forms are a subset of forms.
 They are simply those lisp objects that are intended to be evaluated, but malformed.